jason-r-c/dev-tools/pump-build-tasks-master/readme.md

 # Summary
-This gulp task is designed to move a project assets such as `resources/project-name/site.css` to the `PumpFaceSystem/deploy/pfs/resources/project-name` folder
+This gulp task is designed to move files from location to another when a file is saved.

-This means you will be able to see file changes, as the backend needs to see resources like site.css in the deploy folder.

 ## How to use
 - Clone the repository